Tips and Info

 - Pulling the wiring to the new recessed light opening

-- Fishing wiring through to each light
+- Fishing wiring through to each recessed light

-- Fishing the new wiring through
+- Fishing wiring through to each recessed light

 - Adjusting the gimbal module so the light beam aims down